 (9) Toxics

-Toxic contaminants need to be evaluated by the fish and wildlife program, as toxics could negate much of the good work being accomplished in the basin.
+Toxic contaminants need to be evaluated by the fish and wildlife program, as toxics could negate much of the good work being accomplished in the basin (ISAB, 2011-1).
 Toxics have been recognized as a problem since bald eagles and osprey, which eat fish from the river that contain various contaminants, were almost eliminated from the Columbia Basin by the mid-1970s.
 Reproduction continues to be adversely affected by DDE in a portion of the Columbia River osprey population.
 Many of the legacy contaminants (e.g., DDE, PCBs) have been declining for years, but new emerging contaminants are taking their place as contaminants of concern.
 Flame-retardants polybrominated diphenyl ethers (PBDEs) are one group of special concern in the Columbia River.
 Based upon data from the upper Columbia River, PBDE concentrations in fish are doubling every 1.6 years, and PBDEs have been found in bald eagle eggs from the lower Columbia River and in all 15-osprey eggs sampled from Puget Sound in 2003.
 Many other emerging contaminants, including modern pesticides and pharmaceuticals, need to be investigated.
 An adequate toxics monitoring and research program needs to be developed as a coordinated effort of various agencies and groups, including the Council.
+Guidance for this work could come from the interagency Columbia River Basin Toxics Reduction Action Plan (US EPA 2010).

-Critical Uncertainties:
+Critical Uncertainties: [note: once a compilation of recent uncertainties is completed, we will assess if new questions are needed for the below section – input from the region and ISAB will inform whether others need to be added and whether any can be considered addressed and thus removed]

 1. What is the distribution and concentration of toxics, including emerging contaminants, in the Columbia River Basin, and what are/have been their trends over time?